 You can configure Stripe to be in test mode or live mode.
 While Live mode is used to collect real credit card information and process real payments, test mode is useful during initial development of your site as it enables you to test everything by using a test credit card and without spending real money.
 Read this article to learn more about testing with Stripe.

 There are two main steps you need to take to in order to configure Stripe within MemberMouse.
 The first is to indicate whether you want to use Stripe.js or not (Why would I want to use Stripe.js?) and the second is to obtain the API keys from Stripe and paste them into MemberMouse.

 Obtaining the Stripe API Keys

 - Log into Stripe.com.

-- Copy the Live Secret Key and Live Publishable Key from the dialog.
+- Copy the Live Publishable Key and Live Secret Key from the Token column.